notdodo/erfiume_bot/README.md

 - respond to any message or command (`/`) in private chats
 - react when added to a group or supergroup
 - process any command (`/`) in group or supergroup chats
+- set up and manage alerts to notify the user of the reaching of a threshold

 What it cannot do: